What is Python Main Function?

 def main() Example 2

 def main(): print("Hello World!") if __name__ == "__main__": main() print("Guru99")

 - When Python interpreter reads a source file, it will execute all the code found in it.

 - When Python runs the “source file” as the main program, it sets the special variable (__name__) to have a value (“__main__”).

-- When you execute the main function, it will then read the "if" statement and checks whether __name__ does equal to __main__.
+- When you execute the main function in python, it will then read the “if” statement and checks whether __name__ does equal to __main__.

 - In Python “if__name__== “__main__” allows you to run the Python files either as reusable modules or standalone programs.

 The __name__ variable and Python Module

 To understand the importance of __name__ variable in Python main function method, consider the following code:

 def main(): print("hello world!") if __name__ == "__main__": main() print("Guru99") print("Value in built variable name is: ",__name__)

 Now consider, code is imported as a module

 Here, is the code explanation: